 Today’s NYT Connections group titles

-- 🟡 Yellow: STAYING POWER
+- 🟡 Yellow: OLD TIMEY TROUBLEMAKERS

 What are today’s NYT Connections answers?